-5.10 Sales of sand and gravel aggregates from Cumbrian quarries recovered in 2014, following five years of recession.
-It is not clear yet whether this rise in sales will stabilise at the current level, or if the rise will continue to pre-recession sales levels (0.8 Mt).
-With the push for growth in both infrastructure and housing, it is not expected that sales will fall back again in 2015.
+5.10 Sales of sand and gravel aggregates from Cumbrian quarries recovered in 2014, following five years of recession, and sales rose again in 2015.
+It is not clear yet whether this rise in sales will stabilise at the current level, or if the rise will continue to pre-recession sales levels (0.8 Mt), but with the push for growth in both infrastructure and housing, it is not expected that sales will fall back again in 2016.
 The table below illustrates how the landbank would perform under the three potential scenarios that were discussed in chapter 3.
-It also shows the additional reserve required (over and above those currently permitted) to maintain a 7-year landbank at the end of the Plan period in 2030, i.e. to 2037.
+It also shows the additional reserve required (over and above those currently permitted) to maintain a minimum 7-year landbank at the end of the Plan period in 2030, i.e. to 2037.